DrDoneSomething/FrankenYAML/README.md

 FrankenYAML
   - FrankenYAML will take all your .yaml files for HomeAssistant and turn each entry into an Object.
   - Not exciting enough for you?
 Well you can then add, edit, delete, disable (comment out), and export it, then re-import it!
+  - you can create an encrypten saved copy (make a login/password), otherwise transfers the stuff around via exported _POST_ values!
+    (yes I know that's silly, but it works)
   - Still not good enough?
 Well you can export either to one big file (makes the pi boot happier) or to a bunch of tiny files like Frenck did in his setup.

  Tasmota List